Hussain1129/Store-Product-Calculator-and-Receipt-generator/README.md

-# Program to calculate Products and Generate a Receipt PDF.
+# Calculate Products and Generate a Receipt PDF.

 A Python project which calculate the Products entered by user and Create a Receipt of User Products which includes all Products and their prices entered by user and give total Sum of such Products.